Anna Diamantopoulou: Minister of Education, 2009–2012

 On 4 October 2009 Diamantopoulou was re-elected as a Member of Parliament and served as Minister for Education, Lifelong Learning and Religious Affairs in the cabinet of George Papandreou.

 As minister, Diamantopoulou introduced the major legislative reform of Higher Education in the “Metapolitefsi Period” overhauling the existing status quo.
 The so-called “Diamantopoulou Law” included reforms for primary and secondary education ranging from rationalization of resources to educational content, the introduction of “Digital School” in all levels of education system and the introduction of a new Framework for Lifelong Learning.
 The “Diamantopoulou Law” is considered an example of parliamentary consensus, as it was approved by a supermajority of 255 MPs.
 She also introduced legislation to partially liberalize higher education by permitting private sponsorship of science, technology and business programmes at state universities.

 Minister of Competitiveness, 2012

 Later on, Diamantopoulou was appointed as Minister of Competitiveness, Development and Shipping.
 Upon taking office, she suspended more than 100 civil servants involved in awarding investment grants, following the arrest of two officials for taking bribes.
 She also managed to unblock EU funds left unspent by her predecessors.
 One of her major achievements was the introduction of the “Competitiveness Bill”, a legislation for removing existing barriers for entrepreneurship, exports, tourism and other economic activities.

 Diamantopoulou was among a number of prominent PASOK politicians who were voted out in the May 2012 Greek legislative election.

+Post-Ministerial politics

+In prospects of the 2024 PASOK – KINAL leadership election she announced her interest in competing among others against Nikos Androulakis for the leadership of the PASOK-KINAL party on 6 October 2024.